Anayverma/echnida_Tutorial/README.md

 Echidna helps developers and auditors identify security vulnerabilities such as reentrancy bugs, integer overflows, and other unexpected behaviors that could compromise the security and correctness of smart contracts.

-## What is Slither?

-Slither is a static analysis tool for Solidity smart contracts.
-It is also developed by Trail of Bits and is designed to analyze smart contracts to identify potential vulnerabilities and issues without executing the code.
-Slither checks for common pitfalls and security issues in Solidity code, providing developers with insights into potential risks and areas for improvement.

-Slither can detect issues such as reentrancy vulnerabilities, uninitialized state variables, gas limit vulnerabilities, and many other common vulnerabilities found in smart contracts.
-It is an essential tool in the toolkit of smart contract developers and auditors to ensure the security and robustness of Ethereum-based applications.